-^{}A definite code or system by which one can consciously decide these questions is impossible.
+It is impossible to prescribe rules and proportions for a natural diet (A definite code or system by which one can consciously decide these questions is impossible.
 Nature, or the body itself, serves as a capable guide.
-But this subtle guidance goes unheard by most people because of the clamor caused by desire and by the activity of the discriminating mind.
+But this subtle guidance goes unheard by most people because of the clamour caused by desire and by the activity of the discriminating mind.).
+This diet defines itself according to the local environment, and the various needs and the bodily constitution of each person.